matloff/TidyverseSkeptic/README.md

 *This is classical monopolistic behavior.*  Of course, the market here, an open source project dominated by a commercial entity, is uncharted waters in the legal sense.
-But in the economic sense, this is exactly what is occurring, whether a conscious goal of RStudio or not.
+But in the (non-price) economic sense, this is exactly what is occurring, whether a conscious goal of RStudio or not.

+Furthering accentuating the monopolistic aspect is the fact, mentioned above, that the RStudio IDE specifically facilitates use of Tidyverse tools.

 Aside from price, again probably not an issue here, a highly insidious consequence of monopolies is the stifling of innovation.
 The case of